haider250/Fungal-Biology-Explorer/README.md

 # Fungal-Biology-Explorer
-o educate users on fungal biology through interactive content, visualizations, quizzes, and real-world applications—ideal for students, hobbyists, or researchers.
+To educate users on fungal biology through interactive content, visualizations, quizzes, and real-world applications—ideal for students, hobbyists, or researchers.